EgodPrime/respfuzzer/README.md

 # RespFuzzer

-> This repository contains the implementation and all necessary scripts to reproduce the results of our paper "Reflective Seed Generation and Semantic-Guided Mutation for Python Library Fuzzing"
+> This repository contains the implementation and all necessary scripts to reproduce the results of our paper "Reflective Seed Generation and Semantic-Guided Mutation for Python Library Fuzzing" submitted to IEEE TSE.

 ## Architecture